Btodhunter/blog_posts/anchore_inline_scan.md

 This same functionality can be utilized on any CI/CD platform that allows execution of Docker commands.
 The remainder of this post will be going over implementations of the anchore inline scan on a variety of popular CI/CD platforms.

-All of the following examples can be found in this repository - https://github.com/Btodhunter/ci-demos
+All of the following examples can be found in this [repository](https://github.com/Btodhunter/ci-demos).

 ## CircleCI implementation
 CircleCI version 2.0+ allows native docker command execution with the `setup_remote_docker` job step.
 By using this functionality combined with an official `docker:stable` image, we can build, scan, and push our images within the same job.
 We will also create reports and save them as artifacts within CircleCI.
 These reports are all created in json format, allowing easy aggregation from CircleCI into your preferred reporting tool.